 Personal Experience: I own maple in many configurations.
 The Relief Map top of my Les Paul Custom under a Heritage Cherry Sunburst is beautiful.
 The highly figured back and sides of my Super Jumbo 100 has me wondering how I got such flamed out wood on a 100?
 The necks on ALL my custom builds, except one.
 My favorite neck of all time, which is Soft Maple, and weighs only 1 lb.
 The list goes on and on!
 This wood is a no-brainer if you plan to match it with single-coil pickups.
 Even with buckers, simply going to a Rosewood, Ebony, Pau Ferro, or Ziricote fingerboard can darken things up and smooth them out.

-Maple: If you own a few guitars, already got some!
+Maple: If you own a few guitars, ya already got some!

-This edition of the Glossary of Guitar Terms was penned by Mathew Jenkins.
+This edition of Matt's Blog was penned by Mathew Jenkins.